Larry Izamoje: Early career

 On returning to the University of Lagos in 1985 for his master's degree, Izamoje worked as a freelance reporter under Ernest Okonkwo at the Federal Radio Corporation of Nigeria (FRCN).
-From 1986 to 1990, Izamoje was in the employ of Concord Press, serving as a sports reporter, promotions executive, and Deputy sports editor.
-He joined the now defunct Mail newspaper as sports editor in late 1990 and worked briefly at DBN-TV Lagos before setting up Brila Sports, an independent production and sports consultancy company, with a second hand table and chair and a second hand typewriter, in 1992.
+From 1986 to 1990, Izamoje was in the employ of Concord Press, serving as a sports reporter, promotions executive, and deputy sports editor.
+He joined the now-defunct Mail newspaper as sports editor in late 1990 and worked briefly at DBN-TV Lagos before setting up Brila Sports, an independent production and sports consultancy company, with a second-hand table and chair and a second hand typewriter, in 1992.

 Brila FM

-Izamoje founded Sports Radio 88.9 Brila FM and has been the chairman and CEO, Nigeria and Africa's first sports radio station, went on the air in 2002.
-Izamoje opened his second station at Mpape Hill Abuja in January 2007.
-In 2011, Larry Izamoje hit another milestone when Sports Radio 88.9 Brila FM opened its Kaduna and Onitsha stations as it continues its rapid expansion programme.
+Izamoje founded Sports Radio 88.9 Brila FM and has remained the chairman of the company.
+Nigeria and Africa's first sports radio station went on the air in 2002.
+Izamoje opened his second station in Abuja, in January 2007.
+In 2011, Larry Izamoje hit another milestone when Sports Radio 88.9 Brila FM opened its Onitsha station.